hashicorp/terraform-provider-google/website/docs/r/privateca_certificate_authority.html.markdown

 * `location` -
   (Required)
-  Location of the Certificate Authority.
+  Location of the CertificateAuthority.
+A full list of valid locations can be found by running `gcloud beta privateca locations list`.

 * `certificate_authority_id` -
   (Required)
-  GCP region of the Realm.
+  The user provided Resource ID for this Certificate Authority.

 * `config` -
   (Required)